gornes/IntroToDS/doc/section1.rst

 * There is one day which was a holiday (Monday 30th), should the data from this day be discarded?

-Let's look with more detail at these problems.
+Let's look with more detail at some these problems.

 Missing data and precipitation distribution
 -------------------------------------------